“I have had a lot of worries in my life, most of which never happened.” -Mark Twain

 It keeps moving, this is another reason, living in the moment is so crucial.

-It’s deliberate, contrived, and dishonest but the dissatisfaction, the dissatisfaction inside us.
+It’s dissatisfaction inside us.

 Generally dissatisfactions are persistent, persuasive, and unrealistic.

-Those dissatisfactions will settle once we start to live in the moment.
+The only way dissatisfactions will settle once we start to live in the moment.

 Just start and see what happens.